Sagebox/Sagebox-rs/README.md

 As Sagebox grows, these and more items will appear in future releases.

-In addition to supporting quick, procedural creative flow, Sagebox is also rooted in serious development  for things like —  such as internal tooling, rapid prototyping, emulation, and GUI-based software used in critical systems.
+In addition to supporting quick, procedural creative flow, Sagebox is also rooted in serious development  for things such as internal tooling, rapid prototyping, emulation, and GUI-based software used in critical systems.

 Feedback from the Rust community will help guide which features they'd like to see with more priority, or features not listed: